Artificial IntelligenceAI Agents: Your Practical Guide from Zero

 AutoGen from Microsoft focuses on building agents that "talk" to each other.
 One agent writes code, another reviews it -- like two developers working together.

-How to Build Your First Agent Step by Step
+How Do You Build Your First Agent Step by Step?

 You'll build an agent that searches for cybersecurity news and summarizes it automatically -- using CrewAI and Python.
 The project requires only three steps: install the libraries, define the agent and its task, then run it and watch the result.